alexle/alexle.github.com/posts/change-one-word.markdown

 It seems silly at first.
 I get to do college homework?
 Why would I be happy about that.

 Then you realize there are people who'd love the opportunity and chance to attend college, but can't due to finances or a life situation.
-People who have a desperate desire to learn, but are stuck providing for their loved ones.
+People who have a desperate desire to learn, but are stuck working long shifts to provide for their loved ones.

-Suddenly, what seemed like a chore just 5 minutes ago has transformed into a **reward**!
+Suddenly, what seemed like a chore just 5 minutes ago has transformed into a **reward**.
 You savor solving the differential equations now.
 You revel in awe when you finally make sense of Fourier Transfer functions.

 What a difference a word makes.